 While everyone needs to learn general photographic skills, it’s niche topics that will draw people to you.
 If you have a talent and have built up a following in a particular genre or style, people will already have a curiosity about how you created those shots.

-Run your course direct via your own website or blog, or use a dedicated course platform.
+Run your course direct via your own photography website or blog, or use a dedicated course platform.
 A course platform will give you the tools to enable you to share your skills.
 They’ll also help you reach your customers.

 Check out the following platforms: